 iReportSource allows you to modernize the way you train workers.
 It keeps you on track (and reminded) of EVERY employee’s training requirements and deadlines.
 It also shows the time spent on each training, on each document, and you can even run reports to proactively recognize the training sessions that are about to expire.

 Training delivered through iReportSource also allows for approval flow, and you can create repeating trainings, too.
-Digitize your safety program, and roll it out to your entire organization, with one click—learn more about iReportSource today.
+Digitize your safety program, and roll it out to your entire organization, with one click—learn more about iReportSource safety management today.